Institute-Web-Science-and-Technologies/OKB/README.md

 Copyright the OKB Team.

-The code developed within the Open Knowledge Bases Pro is licensed under the Apache License, Version 2.0 (the "License");
-you may not use this file except in compliance with the License.
+The code developed within the Open Knowledge Bases Projektpraktikum & Forschungspraktikum is licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0